 “….a superb location to be able to walk along the river into town and as a base to explore the area.”

 Restaurants - Stratford-upon-Avon has an amazing variety of places to eat, catering for all tastes - from award-winning fine dining restaurants to bistros, pubs, cafes, traditional tearooms and coffee shops, many with outdoor terraces, gardens or overlooking the river.
 You will be spoilt for choice!
-Walk down Sheep Street and find excellent bistros and wine bars, such as The Opposition and Vintner; fine dining restaurants including Lambs (situated in a beautiful beamed 16th century house); and the 1940s themed Fourteas tearoom.
-The Garrick Inn, with its fine ornate carved timberwork, dates back to the 1400s and is Stratford's oldest pub, dating back to the 1400s.
+Walk down Sheep Street and find excellent bistros and wine bars, such as The Opposition and Vintner; Lambs, a stylish fine dining restaurant situated in a beautiful beamed 16th century house; and the 1940s themed Fourteas tearoom.
+The Garrick Inn in High Street, with its fine ornate carved timberwork, dates back to the 1400s and is Stratford's oldest pub.
 Nearby is Edward Moon's English brasserie and in Church Street are several excellent fine dining restaurants including Salt (awarded one Michelin star), No. 9 and The Townhouse.
 For Thai cuisine, try Sabai Sabai or The Giggling Squid.
 For something a little different, dine or enjoy afternoon tea at the Rooftop Restaurant in the Royal Shakespeare Theatre or relax with a drink or a coffee at the theatre's Riverside Café.
 Enjoy champagne afternoon tea on the terrace at the Waterside Brasserie, near the theatre, perfect for watching the world go by.
 Close by is the Dirty Duck pub with river views from the terrace; famous for being frequented by Royal Shakespeare Company actors, inside are walls of signed photographs of famous actors, both past and present.

 “The cottage is so perfectly located - we've really enjoyed exploring all the sites on foot and eating at the great local restaurants.”